kassaaaaa/sg-kassandra/docs/fase-3-solution/epics.md

 **Acceptance Criteria:**
 **Given** no project exists
 **When** I run the initialization command
-**Then** a new Next.js project named `kiteops-app` is created with TypeScript, Tailwind CSS, and ESLint configured.
+**Then** the project is initialized as a Next.js application in the root directory with TypeScript, Tailwind CSS, and ESLint configured.
 **And** the project is connected to a Vercel account for automated deployments.
 **And** a basic CI pipeline is configured to run linting and tests on every push to the main branch.

 **Prerequisites:** None
-**Technical Notes:** Use the command `npx create-next-app@latest kiteops-app --typescript --tailwind --eslint` as specified in `architecture.md`.
+**Technical Notes:** Use the command `npx create-next-app@latest . --typescript --tailwind --eslint` as specified in `architecture.md`.
 Set up the Vercel project and connect the Git repository.

 ### Story 1.2: Setup Supabase Backend and Schema
 As a Developer, I want to initialize the Supabase project and apply the initial database schema, so that the backend infrastructure is ready for development.